rayguna/helper-methods-part-3/README.md

 ***
 Notes:

+### A. Add boostrap CSS

+#### A1.
+Add nav tag

-1. () Include the links to bootstrap CSS into the head tag of app/views/layouts/application.html.erb.
+1. (1 min) Include the links to bootstrap CSS into the head tag of app/views/layouts/application.html.erb.
 ```
 <!-- app/views/layouts/application.html.erb -->